-Heather June Gibbons was born in Utah and grew up on an island in Washington State.
+Heather June Gibbons was born in Utah and grew up on an island in Washington state.
 She is the author of the poetry collection Her Mouth as Souvenir, winner of the 2017 Agha Shahid Ali Poetry Prize and forthcoming from the University of Utah Press.
-She is also the author of two chapbooks, Sore Songs, forthcoming from Dancing Girl Press, and Flyover (Q Avenue Press).
+She is also the author of two chapbooks, Sore Songs (Dancing Girl Press), and Flyover (Q Avenue Press).
 Her poems have appeared widely in literary journals, including Blackbird, Boston Review, Drunken Boat, Gulf Coast, Indiana Review, jubilat, New American Writing, and West Branch.
 She received an MFA in Poetry from the University of Iowa Writers’ Workshop, where she held a Callen Graduate Scholarship, and she has been the recipient of a Full Fellowship Residency from the Vermont Studio Center, the Pavel Strut Poetry Fellowship from the Prague Summer Program, the Agha Shahid Ali Scholarship from the Fine Arts Work Center, and the Harold Taylor Prize from the Academy of American Poets.
-Heather teaches creative writing at San Francisco State University, and in public schools as a Teaching Artist for Performing Arts Workshop, a youth education non-profit.
+Heather teaches creative writing at San Francisco State University, and in public high schools schools as a Teaching Artist for Performing Arts Workshop, a youth education non-profit.
 She lives in San Francisco.